 The CD also supervises the module teams deployed to support faculty members during module runs.

-The Project Manager works together with the Class Director and the PMDP Managing Director in managing the batch such as ensuring that module teams are deployed on schedule, module requirements are provided on time, and learning objectives are met.
-The PM ensures that administrative and technical requirements of the session/modules are provided and that the learning environment is conducive to learning.
+The Learning Manager works together with the Class Director and the PMDP Managing Director in managing the batch such as ensuring that module teams are deployed on schedule, module requirements are provided on time, and learning objectives are met.
+The LM ensures that administrative and technical requirements of the session/modules are provided and that the learning environment is conducive to learning.

-The Project Assistant is a junior staff who assists the Project Manager in most of the administrative requirements of the session.
-Her or she may also function as a Module Coordinator during the program run.
+The Assistant Learning Manager is a junior staff who assists the Learning Manager in most of the administrative requirements of the session.
+He or she may also function as a Module Coordinator during the program run.

 A Module team consists of a Module Coordinator and a Module Assistant.
 The team is primarily responsible for ensuring the smooth delivery of the assigned module by providing assistance to the faculty member and ensuring that all materials needed for the module are provided and made accessible to the scholars on time.